CreateRunPlan

 Plan duration (weeks until race)

 A 12-week marathon plan looks very different from an 18-week one.
 With more time, the plan can build the aerobic base more gradually, introduce quality sessions later, and taper properly.
-With fewer weeks, the plan has to compress the timeline — sometimes that's fine for a well-trained runner, but it will flag if the timeline looks dangerously short for your current fitness.
+With fewer weeks, the plan has to compress the timeline and stay more conservative about what it asks from your current baseline.

 Units